Quick Answer

 Rajaji's location is one of its biggest advantages - it sits within easy reach of four major cities:

-- From Delhi: 280 km, approximately 5–6 hours by road via NH-58 or NH-334.
-The Haridwar gate (Chilla, 15 km from the city) is the most convenient entry for Delhi travellers.
+- From Delhi: Approximately 280 km, roughly 5-6 hours by road via NH-58 or NH-334.
+The Chilla gate (also where the elephant safari operates) is around 15 km from Haridwar, making it the most convenient entry for Delhi travellers.

-- From Haridwar: Chilla gate is 15–20 km away - a 25-30 minute auto or taxi ride.
-Haridwar is the most practical base for Chilla zone safaris.
+- From Haridwar: Chilla gate is 15-20 km away - about a 25-30 minute auto or taxi ride.
+Haridwar is the most practical base if the elephant safari is your priority.

-- From Rishikesh: 30–35 minutes to Motichur gate.
-Perfect for visitors combining a jungle safari with white-water rafting or a yoga retreat.
+- From Rishikesh: 30-35 minutes to Motichur gate.
+Convenient for combining a jungle safari with rafting or a yoga retreat.

-- From Dehradun: Mohand zone is the closest gate, approximately 1.5 hours.
-Jolly Grant Airport (Dehradun) connects to Delhi, Mumbai, and Bengaluru with daily flights.
+- From Dehradun: Mohand zone is the closest gate, roughly 1.5 hours.
+Dehradun's Jolly Grant Airport connects daily to Delhi, Mumbai, and Bengaluru.

 For full route details including train options, see the how to reach Rajaji National Park guide.
-For overnight stays, a range of options including forest cottages and resort packages near the park are available.
+For overnight stays, a range of forest cottages and resort packages near the park are available.

 Final Thoughts

-Three things to remember before you go: book early (slots fill within days during peak season), choose morning safaris for the best sighting probability, and bring binoculars - you'll use them constantly, whether your interest is the tigers, the elephants, or the 315+ birds that call this forest home.
+Three things to remember before you go: reconfirm elephant safari availability directly with the Forest Department (slots are limited and can change), choose morning safaris for the best sighting probability, and carry binoculars - you'll use them whether your interest is the tigers, the elephants, or the hundreds of bird species that call this forest home.

 Rajaji doesn't need to be overcrowded to be extraordinary.
 Part of what makes it special is exactly that it isn't.